-Do you have an infant or newborn?
 Here are some bestselling sleepers, sleep sacks, and swaddles for babies.
 These are good for newborn to toddler age before they’re able to sleep under blankets.
-Post contains affiliate links.

 I nearly died of a heart attack.

-I heard my newborn baby rustling and went to her crib to check on her and what did I see?
+I heard my newborn baby rustling and went to her crib to check on her.

 Her face was covered with the blanket.

-After that I was on a mission.
-On a mission to make sure she was swaddled well but not with an actual blanket because – hello – babies do move and that moving can make things come unwound.
+After that, I was on a mission.
+A mission to make sure she was swaddled well but not with an actual blanket because – hello – blankets can become unwound with baby movement.